senthilvkumar/Getting_and_Cleaning_Data/codebook.md

 # Code book for Getting and Cleaning Data Course Project

-The tidy data set presented along with this code book, tidy_data.txt, has the averages of mean and standard deviations of the various measurements listed below, obtained using smart phones for human activity recognition.
+The tidy data set presented along with this code book, tidy_data.txt, has the averages of mean and standard deviations of the accelerometer and gyroscope measurements listed below, obtained using smart phones for human activity recognition.

 The six activities considered are:
-1 WALKING

-2 WALKING_UPSTAIRS

-3 WALKING_DOWNSTAIRS

-4 SITTING

-5 STANDING

-6 LAYING
+"1" "WALKING
+"
+"2" "WALKING_UPSTAIRS"
+"3" "WALKING_DOWNSTAIRS"

+"4" "SITTING"
+"5" "STANDING"

+"6" "LAYING
+"

 The list of various mean and std measurements:
 "1" "BodyAcc-mean-X"